GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

 **-S**\ *method*/*modifiers*
     In conjunction with |-C|, compute a single stacked profile from all profiles across each segment.
-Append how stacking should be
+Append a method for how stacking should be
     computed: **a** = mean (average), **m** = median, **p** = mode (maximum likelihood), **l** = lower, **L** = lower but only consider positive values, **u** = upper, **U** = upper but only consider